-You can configure the Integrated WebLogic Server's default domain or standalone domain for a Quick Start distribution.
+Follow the steps in this section to configure the Integrated WebLogic Server's default domain or standalone domain for a Quick Start distribution.

-After following the steps in this section, you will be able to test applications using the Integrated WebLogic Server and Java DB.
+By the end of this chapter, you will be able to test applications using the Integrated WebLogic Server and Java DB.

-Understanding Quick Start Domains Preparing to Launch the Integrated WebLogic Server
+Understanding Quick Start Domains

+Preparing to Launch the Integrated WebLogic Server